ArjunS07/arjuns07.github.io/content/projects/bot-xchange/index.md

 **Bot Xchange** was a machine learning-based virtual stock trading competition which I ideated in August 2022 and  co-developed the next month.

- Most ML competitions tend to be straightforward races to maximise the accuracy of your neural network, and as far as I know, an ML-based virtual event like this was unprecedented at the high school level in India when we organised it.
+ Most ML competitions tend to be straightforward races to maximise the accuracy of your neural network, and as far as I know, an ML-based algorithmic trading event like this was unprecedented at the high school level in India when we organised it.

 ## TL;DR